Review: TIME AFTER TIME (1979)

 This theme also appears when H.G.
 Wells, having discovered that his friend Stevenson has used the time machine to travel into the future, finally decides to "work up the nerve" to use the machine himself and follow him to 1979.
 After a brief pause as the machine disappears from his work room, the music resumes, continuing a "tick-tock" rhythm played in the percussion, literally marking the passage of time, with glissandi and other swirling lines from the orchestra giving the sense that the machine may be going out of control.

 Stevenson is given two themes in the film.
 The first is a descending motif that serves as his primary theme, often appearing when he is committing some atrocity or simply lurking about.
-This cue covers the second of two on-screen murders that occur in the film, also highlighting the "L'Aio de Rotso" that is played by Stevenson's musical pocket watch.
+This cue covers the second of two on-screen murders that occur in the film, also highlighting the "L'Aio de Rotso" that is played by Stevenson's musical pocket watch, which is used as a sort of calling-card throughout the film.

 "The Ripper / Pursuit"